Heard County Georgia

 Franklin, GA 30217

-The next regular meeting of the Heard County Board of Elections and Registration has been scheduled for April 24, 2024 at 11:00 AM.
+The next regular meeting of the Heard County Board of Elections and Registration is February 19, 2025 at 11:00 AM.

-The Registration Deadline for the May 21, 2024 General Primary and Non-Partisan Election is April 22, 2024.
+The registration deadline for the March 18, 2025 Special Election is February 18, 2025.
 This is also the deadline for name and address changes.

 REGISTER TO VOTE